You may not need a bundler for your NPM library

 yarn publish

-to publish to npm - The single
+to publish to npmyarn publish

-, which pushes the tag to the remote repo - The
+, which pushes the tag to the remote repo"files": ["dist", "src"]

-refers to publishing thedist
+refers to publishing the dist

-directories, and src is used for thesourceMap
+directories, and src is used for the sourceMap

 "moduleResolution": "node"

-- This is does a small amount of transpilation of super modern features, but would generally not require your users to babel-ify theirnode_modules
+super modern features, but would generally not require your users to babel-ify

 ts-jest